Education

 Based on these observations, I predict that despite establishing the network, employers won’t opt in due to the potential for increased costs, particularly for expensive medications.
 I wouldn’t be surprised if, a few months down the line, Cigna steps back from this model, citing lack of sufficient interest.

 This prediction mirrors a broader narrative in the industry and on Capitol Hill.
 There's this prevailing thought out there that spread pricing offers a level of predictability that outweighs the pros of a pass-through model, which are linked to market fluctuations.
 In a pass-through model, the prices paid by clients directly mirror the actual, current market prices of medications.
 This means that clients pay the true cost of the drug, plus a fixed management fee, without any additional markup.
-While this approach is lauded for its transparency, there’s concern around cost being directly linked to the pharmaceutical market.
+While this approach is lauded for its transparency, there’s concern about the cost being directly linked to the pharmaceutical market.
 The thing is, however, nothing has historically had as big of an impact on drug costs than traditional PBMs negotiating higher rebates to pocket.

 At SmithRx, our experience tells a different, more positive story about pass-through.
 We've built our business on this model, and the results speak for themselves.
 We work with over 3,000 clients who not only benefit from the transparency of our pass-through pricing but also see real, tangible savings of up to 50% on their prescription drug costs.